-- In a physician's office; - Either without charge or included in the clinic's bill; - As an incidental, although integral part of professional services furnished by licensed nurse practitioner, licensed PA or certified nurse midwife; - Under his/her direct, personal supervision.
-The direct personal supervision requirement is met only if the person is permitted to supervise these services under the written policies governing the clinic; and - By a member of the clinic's health care staff who is an employee of the clinic.
+- In a physician's office, - Either without charge or included in the clinic's bill, - As an incidental, although integral part of professional services furnished by nurse practitioner, PA or nurse midwife, - Under his/her direct, personal supervision.
+The direct personal supervision requirement is met only if the person is permitted to supervise these services under the written policies governing the clinic, and - By a member of the clinic's health care staff who is an employee of the clinic.